gigalixir/gigalixir-cli/docs/source/main.rst

 Mix vs Distillery vs Elixir Releases
 ------------------------------------

-It's typically recommended to use distillery when you're ready to deploy, but if you prefer, you can also use mix or elixir releases (new in Elixir 1.9).
+It's typically recommended to use distillery when you're ready to deploy, but if you prefer, you can also use plain mix or elixir releases (new in Elixir 1.9).

 You're probably already used to mix from development and deploying with mix is simpler and easier, but you can't do hot upgrades, clustering, remote observer, and maybe a few other things.